-21.7.
-Seconder may reserve speech
+21.7 Seconder may reserve speech Ka āhei te kaitautoko ki te whakatārewa i tana kōrero

-A member may second a motion or amendment without speaking to it, reserving the right to speak later in the debate.
+A member may second a motion or amendment without speaking to it, reserving the right to speak until later in the debate.

-21.8.
-Speaking only to relevant matters
+21.8 Speaking only to relevant matters Me hāngai ngā kōrero ki ngā take whai pānga

-Members may speak to any matter before the meeting; a motion or amendment which they propose; and to raise a point of order arising out of debate, but not otherwise.
+Members may only speak to;

+- i.
+Any matter before the meeting - ii.
+A motion or amendment which they propose, and - iii.
+To raise a point of order arising out of debate,

 Members must confine their remarks strictly to the motion or amendment they are speaking to.